One Simple Habit to Reduce Your Dog’s Reactivity on Walks

 • A few minutes of "find it" games (tossing treats into the grass and letting them sniff and search)

-• Letting your dog meander without pressure, using a long line if needed & safe
+• Letting your dog meander in your backyard without pressure, using a long line (before switching to your shorter leash for the walk)

 Why it helps:

-When dogs have a chance to release built-up tension through sniffing and slow movement, it lowers their arousal levels.
+When dogs have a chance to release built-up tension through sniffing and slow movement, it lowers their arousal levels and activates the parasympathetic nervous system (the calming system in the body).

 Lower arousal = more emotional resilience.

-Instead of heading straight into a stressful situation already on edge, your dog starts the walk feeling more regulated and grounded.
+Instead of heading straight into a stressful situation already on edge or excited, your dog starts the walk feeling more regulated and grounded.

 How to Start